camin-mccluskey/digital-garden/content/pum.md

 I am passionate about learning, so when the opportunity arises to try a new technology or approach that is always motivating.
 With that said, I do try to find the balance at work of using the right tool for the job (i.e. [choose boring technology](https://mcfunley.com/choose-boring-technology)).

 I enjoy the process of gathering data, learning and iterating.
 In many ways I find that more fulfilling than getting it right first time.
+I try, although not always successfully, to follow [[cult-of-done|The Cult of Done Manifesto]].

 # What Demotivates Me